cboettig/modis-lai-forecast/README.md

 # modis-lai-forecast

 This repo holds code for a spatially explicit forecasting challenge pipeline to benchmark spatial models using MODIS leaf index data.
-Code included in the repo will download MODIS data for polygon regions around 5 defined sites that have experienced some disturbance:
+Specifically, we have identified polygons around 5 defined sites that have experienced a fire disturbance:

 - NEON sites
     - NEON GRSM: https://www.neonscience.org/